Feature Focus: Social Polls

 FF_Social_Polls_9.png

 Comparisons like this create powerful moments of reflection, exposing how viewpoints can change and differ based on multiple factors.
-It's a great way to highlight the importance of a subject as it demonstrates how the learning content has changed opinions on a large scale.
+It's a great way to highlight a subject's importance as it demonstrates how the learning content has changed opinions on a large scale.

 More on social polls